agentrickard/domain/README.txt

 ----
 4.1   Default Domain Settings

-These elements define the 'root' domain for your site.
+These elements define the 'primary' domain for your site.
 In the event that a user tries to access an invalid domain, this domain will be used.

 ----